kubeflow/examples/named_entity_recognition/documentation/step-4-custom-prediction-routine.md

 ## How do custom prediction routines work?

-Our custom prediction routine requires five parts
+Our custom prediction routine requires six parts

 * `keras_saved_model.h5` - The model stored as part of our training component (artifact).
 * `processor_state.pkl` - The preprocessing state stored as part of our training component (artifact).